stronnag/mwptools/docs/manual/docs/mwp-Configuration.md

 The environment is set before any GTK / UI calls are made.

-mwp (and other applications) can have a problem with OpenGL and the Wayland compositor.
+mwp (and other applications) can have a problem with OpenGL and the Wayland compositor on GNOME (at least).
 Typcially this is manifest by being unable to pick mission WP icons for large (>40 point) missions.
+This problem does not occur with other compositors (`wlroots` based or WSL).

-On non-WSL platforms, mwp forces XWayland over Wayland to mitigate this.
+Using XWayland over Wayland may mitigate this.
 You can force Wayland / XWayland by setting the `GDK_BACKEND` variable in `cmdopts` (or the environment).
-This will override mwp's default behaviour.
+This will override mwp's behaviour based on the Window Manager defaults.

     # set XWayland
     GDK_BACKEND=x11